• Skip to primary navigation

 • Let the candy melts cool for 5 minutes after they've melted.
 This will help keep your Halloween chocolate strawberries fresher for longer.

 • Use a bowl or glass that's deep enough to dip the strawberries all the way in one go.
-There's more chance of the stems breaking off if you have to roll them around to cover them.
+There's a greater chance of the stems breaking off if you have to roll them around to cover them.

 They're best eaten on the same day that you make them.
-So if you're having a Halloween party in the evening, you should prepare these the same morning.
+If you're having a Halloween party in the evening, you should prepare these the same morning.
 To prevent condensation and leaking, they should be covered and kept at room temperature, rather than in the fridge.

 Can I freeze them?

-Chocolate strawberry ghosts are not great for freezing as they will become wet and soft as they defrost, causing leakage and a poor flavour.
+Chocolate strawberries are not great for freezing as they will become wet and soft as they defrost, causing leakage and a not-so-great flavour.

 What can I use instead of candy melts?